adlnet/Intro-to-Developing-Web-based-xAPI-Content/webcontent/Readme.md

   ```

 ## Step 2 - Configure the xAPI Wrapper
 Next you have to [configure the xAPI Wrapper](https://github.com/adlnet/xAPIWrapper#xapi-launch-support).
-By default, the xAPI Wrapper is configured to communicate with an lrs at localhost.
+By default, the xAPI Wrapper is configured to communicate with an LRS at localhost.
 We want to
 have xAPI Launch tell the content what configuration to use, instead of hardcoding
 the LRS and authentication details.
 By calling ADL.launch, the xAPIWrapper will
 do the handshake with xAPI Launch and pass a configured object to the callback.